geographika/mappyfile/docs/index.rst

 + Create a Jupyter Notebook demonstrating mappyfile usage
 + Add a plugins page to the docs
 + Add an example of creating Mapfiles using YAML
++ Create a new ``prune`` function to remove redundant default settings from a Mapfile

 .. include:: HISTORY.rst